JCSDA-internal/containers/myIntel/Intel.md

 Also note that this is a [development container](https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/using/jedi_environment/containers.html), which means that it includes the compilers and JEDI dependencies (the jedi-stack), but it does not include the JEDI code itself.
 So, to continue your JEDI adventure, you would proceed to enter the container and then [download and build the JEDI code](https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/using/building_and_running/building_jedi.html).

 Consult the JEDI team or check out our [JEDI forums](https://forums.jcsda.org/) if you have any questions or problems.

+For further information and resources on building Intel containers, see [Intel's oneapi-containers repository on GitHub](https://github.com/intel/oneapi-containers).